Automate Dimensioning in Revit

 Third-Party Add-ins (Rule-Based Automation Tools)

 Seeing the need for easier automation, several third-party Revit add-ins have emerged to provide out-of-the-box solutions for tasks like dimensioning.
 One notable example is Glyph by EvolveLAB.
-Glyph is a Revit plugin that automates and standardizes documentation tasks – it can create view sheets, place tags, execute dimensioning routines, and even lay out drawings on sheets, all following predefined rules (EvolveLab Veras Alternatives: 3D Geometry Revit Plugins).
+Glyph is a Revit plugin that automates and standardizes documentation tasks – it can create view sheets, place tags, execute dimensioning routines, and even lay out drawings on sheets, all within the Revit interface (EvolveLab Veras Alternatives: 3D Geometry Revit Plugins).
 Essentially, it offers a menu of automation “recipes” that users can apply without having to script them from scratch.

 For dimensioning specifically, Glyph provides features to automatically dimension certain elements (for example, dimension all walls in an elevation or all grids in a plan) according to settings the user defines.
 It’s a rule-based system – you might configure Glyph to dimension exterior wall faces and openings with a certain offset and it will apply that rule consistently.
 Users report that with Glyph they can generate, say, all interior elevation views for every room and then auto-dimension those views and tag all the doors/windows in one go (EvolveLab Veras Alternatives: 3D Geometry Revit Plugins).
 Tasks that would normally be incredibly tedious (and prone to someone skipping a detail at 5 PM on a Friday) get done in a fraction of the time with a high level of consistency.